Omega Speedmaster Professional Moonwatch 3220.127.116.11.01.005

 Sure, a manual watch demands a little bit of work, because if you forget to wind it, the watch will stop after 48 hours when the power reserve is empty.
-At the same time, a lot of people find charm in manually winding their movement.
+At the same time, a lot of people find charm in manually winding their movements.
 But this all comes down to personal taste.

 What many Speedmaster owners say, however, is that they get used to winding as it becomes almost like a daily routine.
-When you’ve wound the watch for some time, the resistance gets harder, and because the crown is protected by crown guards when winding it, it can be more tricky to get a good grip of the crown.
+When you’ve wound the watch for some time, the resistance gets harder, and because the crown is protected by crown guards when winding it, it can be more tricky to get a good grip on the crown.
 But this is generally no problem.

 What you will find is that there is no date function on this watch.

 To satisfy this need, Omega does produce Speedmaster versions which have a date function, but again, being a watch that is meant to stay true to the original, it wouldn’t make sense to include it.
-Even though there is a level of practicality of it, of course.
+Even though there is a level of practicality to it, of course.